-CooperVision will provide the site with an inventory of both study lenses (LENS A) and (LENS B) to allow participants to be fit with the lens powers available for this study (i.e., sphere +8.00D to - 10.00D).
+CooperVision will provide the site with an inventory of both study lenses (LENS A) and (LENS B) to allow participants to be fit with the lens powers available for this study.

-All subjects will be trial fitted and, if suitable, dispensed the first pair of the assigned lens brand assigned per a determined table (Appendix 3).
+All subjects will be trial fitted and, if suitable, dispensed the first pair of the assigned lens brand assigned per a determined table assigned.
 The lenses used in this study are all FDA approved and marketed products.
-Details of the study contact lenses are shown in Table 1.
+Details of the study contact lenses are shown in Table1.